education.vic.gov.au

 EAL teachers should use a range of assessment data and strategies to inform their judgements regarding EAL students’ progress.
 For more information about the assessment of EAL students, refer to Tools for Enhancing Assessment Literacy for teachers of English as an Additional Language students (TEAL)External Link .

-The format of the report for EAL students can be modified to reflect their achievement and progress.
+The format of the report for EAL students can be modified to reflect their achievement and progress if they are newly arrived and enrol in the school shortly before the reporting cycle.
 This will be determined by the school, in partnership with parents and carers.

 As students begin to demonstrate appropriate knowledge and understanding of the curriculum content and they can express their understanding of ideas and information well enough in English, the same reporting format and approach as for other students can be used.